-The Wellville National Team:
+The Wellville National Team

 In 2016 we assigned each of the five members of the national team to one of the five communities.
 This has proved a smart move – we are involved in more of the day-to-day work, and our relationships in our communities have deepened and broadened.
 Additionally, we changed the roster of communities participating in the project – replacing Niagara Falls, NY, with North Hartford, CT, a community better positioned to make the most of the opportunity.

-We held our third annual gathering of Wellville communities and invited guests – in Spartanburg, SC – which was, according to attendees, a valuable experience.
+We held our third annual Gathering of Wellville communities and invited guests – in Spartanburg, SC – which was, according to attendees, a valuable experience.
 The event gave the teams representing each of our five communities a chance to learn from one another and from experts in areas related to their work (including alternative financing, community building, business engagement, diabetes, obesity and substance abuse), as well as plenty of unstructured time for sharing experiences with each other.
 And the work required to produce the event fortified our relationship with the lead team in Spartanburg.

-Clatsop County, OR:
+Clatsop County, OR

 2016 closed with a bang for the team in Clatsop County, with the announcement that they have been named one of eight recipients of a U.S. Department of Education grant to conduct a feasibility study for a pay-for-success high-quality universal pre-K program.
 The $350,000 grant follows months of intense work spearheaded by Wellville coordinator Sydney Van Dusen and local education leader Dan Gaffney.
 Over the past year they were tireless in their efforts to learn from experts across the county, to align local stakeholders, and to draft and redraft a can’t-lose grant application.
 We’re proud of and happy for the Clatsop team.
 We know how hard they worked – through frustrations and early disappointments – and believe their persistence and desire to learn new lessons is the essence of Wellville.
 Congratulations to Clatsop!

-Lake County, CA:
+Lake County, CA

 A good part of 2016 was spent in efforts to help Lake County recover from a series of devastating wild fires.
 Hope Rising, the local Wellville coalition, underwent organizational changes partly in response to recovery efforts.
 Those changes are still sorting out, and we expect a new governance structure will emerge in 2017, and guide the work of the coalition in the coming years.
 And in the meantime, the focus of the work in Lake County, for both the National Wellville team and the local coalition, is establishing a working relationship between the county’s two health systems to address one health-related, community-impact initiative, most likely substance abuse.
-In 2017, we expect to see Sutter Health and Adventist Health join forces to make a measureable improvement on a region-wide epidemic of opioid abuse.
+In 2017, we expect to see Sutter Health and Adventist Health join forces to make a measurable improvement on a region-wide epidemic of opioid abuse.

-Muskegon County, MI:
+Muskegon County, MI

 In Muskegon County, significant progress has been made in understanding the impact of adverse childhood experiences (ACEs) over the course of individuals’ lives across a wide swath of the population.
 A community-wide survey determining the extent to which ACEs pervades the community was completed, and the awareness-raising campaign has evolved to reflect an action orientation.
 The community is now primed to embrace “Resilience Muskegon,” an initiative to provide the education and resources to help people live rich lives in spite of challenging past experiences.